 M.A.
 Philosophy – University of Copenhagen

 My doctoral thesis, New Developments in Enactive Social Cognition, was conducted under the supervision of Dr. Glenda Satne, Dr. Michael Kirchhoff, and Prof. Shaun Gallagher.
 The thesis provides new developments for the enactive project of investigating and explaining social cognition.
-The thesis utilizes two approaches to achieve this goal.
+The thesis utilises two approaches to achieve this goal.
 First, it dialectally defends enactivism vis-a-vis the mindreading framework.
 It does this by both securing established enactive claims from criticism, and by developing new objections against mindreading.
 Second, the thesis offers new enactive interpretations of empirical developmental data and presents new ways of investigating three central areas of debate within the field of social cognition: the metaphysical basis of social cognitive processes, the false-belief test literature, and the concept of empathy in relation to therapeutic practices and autism.

 I am also reviewer for the following journals: Phenomenology and the Cognitive Sciences, Constructivist Foundations, Adaptive Behavior, Cogent Psychology, Philosophical Psychology, Imaging Science Journal, Autism Research, Critical Education, Current Psychiatry Research and Reviews and Diametros.